n2geoff/testit/README.md

 > A minimalistic testing library

-**Test.it** is a small testing library for people that want to live in code, not tests.
+**Test.it** is a small testing library for people that want to live in code, not in tests.
 No over engineering here.
-Inspired by the simplicity of libraries like [Tape](https://github.com/substack/tape), but the implementation ideas of [TinyTest](https://github.com/joewalnes/jstinytest)
+Inspired by the simplicity of libraries like [Tape](https://github.com/substack/tape),but the implementation ideas of things like [Expect](https://github.com/Automattic/expect.js) and [TinyTest](https://github.com/joewalnes/jstinytest)

+This is probally not a *cure-all* testing solution, if you want something more robust checkout [Jasmine](), [Tape]() or [Mocha]() -- this is to...

+**Test small things, with small things**

 ### Features

 - Works in the Browser
 - Works with CommonJS (aka NodeJS)
-- Less than 100 lines
+- Barely over a 100 lines
 - Single File
 - No Dependicies
 - 2kb footprint (*before gzip*)
 - Extend with custom reporters
+- Has an Expect-like style BDD assertions

 **No Bloat Here!**